dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * custom designed jabbascript for cs52 by a friend of mine
 * we'll be doing sooo much javascript
 * good parts and bad parts (books written)
+* a scripting language for coding inside of the browser - the browser has a JS interpreter and runtime.
+* only real way to do interactive stuff in browser is through js,  otherwise need plugins